-Mrs Scott has a Post Graduate certificate in the context of innovation and excellence in inclusive teaching and learning.
-She has over 20 years' experience as a SENCO and is a Specialist Leader of Education for SEN.
+Mrs Clare Scott (Headteacher) (clare.scott@northburn.northumberland.sch.uk; telephone: 01670 739 111) has over 20 years' experience as a SENCO and is a Specialist Leader of Education for SEN.

-The Governor for SEND if Mr Andrew Gullon.
+Mr Andrew Gullon is the Governor for SEND (telephone: 01670 739 111).
 Mr Gullon works with the SENCO to ensure provision for SEND is reviewed and improvements made when identified.
-He will (with the Senior Leadership Team (SLT)), monitor the progress of pupils with SEND and the quality of provision provided for them.
+He (with the Senior Leadership Team (SLT)) monitors the progress of pupils with SEND and the quality of provision.
 He has a wealth of experience and knowledge about supporting pupils with SEND.